andersmurphy/hyperlith/README.md

 #### Signals are only for ephemeral client side state

 Signals should only be used for ephemeral client side state.
-Things like: the current value of a text input, whether a popover is visible, current csrf token, input validation errors.
+Things like: the current value of a text input, whether a popover is visible, input validation errors.
 Signals can be controlled on the client via expressions, or from the backend via `patch-signals`.

 #### Signals in elements should be declared __ifmissing